 - Donkey Kong 64 is particularly infamous for the amount of effort required to get 101%.
 There's a total of 201 Golden Bananas for you to collect, and 3500 regular bananas scattered throughout the levels.
 Add all the other collectables such as Battle Crowns (10), Banana Fairies (20), Banana Medals (40, though you do get each of them automatically once every 75 regular bananas of a particular color) and Blueprints (40, which net 40 of the 201 Golden Bananas) and you have a game that'll last you at least 40 hours if you want to find everything, possibly even longer.

-- Donkey Kong King of Swing takes it even higher with 200%.
+- DK King Of Swing takes it even higher with 200%.
 To get it, you must collect all 24 medals and 20 Crystal Coconuts, collect all the medals again in Diddy Mode, beat all the top times as both Donkey Kong and Diddy Kong in Time Attack Mode, and place first on all of the Jungle Jam events (including three that are only unlocked through a password screen accessible only through a code).

 - Achieving 100% (out of 101%) in Jak and Daxter: The Precursor Legacy will net you a bonus ending.
 All ten ambiguous seconds of it.
 The Updated Re-release gives a platinum trophy upon getting 100%.

 - Jed; interestingly, Challenge doesn't count toward the percentage.